dassencio/nmeagen/README.md

 # Running the functional tests

-The NMEA Generator contains a set of functional tests which can be executed on a web browser or on a terminal.
+The NMEA Generator contains a set of functional tests which can be executed in a web browser or in a terminal.

-To execute the tests on a web browser, load the NMEA Generator and then invoke the `runTests()` function on the browser's console.
+To execute the tests in a web browser, load the NMEA Generator and then invoke the `runTests()` function in the browser's console.

-To execute the tests on a terminal, run:
+To execute the tests in a terminal, run:

     ./run-tests -i /path/to/nmeagen.html